 Students pursuing their undergraduate social work degree (BASW) complete three components of Field Experience during their course of study.

 Beginning Volunteer Experience: Students complete 60 hours of volunteer activities within an organization or tribal program that provides assistance to individuals.
 Students do this while enrolled in the SW 255 seminar.
 SW 255 is a prerequisite course for acceptance into the BASW Program.
-SW 255 can only be waived with permission of advisor or program director and documentation of 60 hours of recent volunteer service within a single organization.
+The BASW Program Director may consider a request for waiver of SW 255, on a case by case basis.
+Circumstances could include transfer students who would not have access to a comparable course in their community and/or have significant past employment experience in the field of social work practice.

 Social Agency Experience: Students complete 60 hours of volunteer activities while also building understanding of agency structure and policies.
 Students do this while enrolled in the SW 355 seminar.
 This course must be completed before students can advance to their Senior Year Internship experience and may not be waived.
 Students must be accepted into the BASW Program in order to enroll in this course, it is part of the Junior Year course sequence.